Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-2-module-together/index.md

 ---
-title: Spark Week 2.
+title: Encora Spark Week 2.
 Module together.
 date: 2024-05-13
 math: true
 ---

+This week I finally met my team in their element, solving technical problems.

 # Takeaways of the week

 - It's time to master my tools
 - The importance of communication
 - Hacking solutions with my team

-Make sure you're answering what did you learned and how can you implement those new learnings in the near future.

 # Mastering my tools